ballgoesvroomvroom/Modu/YouDownloader/README.md

 Create a `.env` file into the working directory and have the two variables.
 	- `DB_ACCESS_TOKEN`; your own personal access token from the newly created app
 	- `BIN_PATH`; directory to store downloaded content temporarily
+	- `OUTPUT_FILE`; optional, directory to write the shareable link in

 Run `main.py` and answer/do as prompted by the terminal.<br />
 The shareable link is stored in `OUTPUT.txt`